Updated: Dec 13, 2021

 It is important to know that even though your textiles have been treated with ND Fiber Protector, certain care should be taken when dealing with spills.
 Certain loose weave textiles may allow liquids to “seem” as they have penetrated.
 Follow the general directions below for great results.
 ND Fiber Protector is best suited for protection against organic types of spills; however, will provide easier removal for non-organic spills such as oils or grease.

-Wet Liquid Spills: Whether liquid is beaded up on the textile, or soaked in, simply blot the liquid up with a paper towel or absorbent cloth.
+Wet Liquid Spills: Whether liquid is beaded up on the textile, or soaked in, simply blot the liquid up with a paper towel or absorbent cotton cloth.
 If there is any remaining residue take a new, clean damp paper towel and lightly blot spill.
 Repeat as necessary.
-In the rare possibility that the above does not work, use the ND Spotter 1& 2 or ProFLECK spray that we supply, or a mild PH neutral cleaner.
-Follow up with just plain water and dry blotting to remove any remaining residue.
+In the rare possibility that the above does not work, use the ND Spotter 1 & 2 or ProFLECK spray that we supply, or a mild PH neutral cleaner.
+Follow up with just distilled water and dry blotting to remove any remaining residue.

 Dried Liquid Spills: You will need to “re-wet” the spill.
 In some of our ND Fiber Protector demos we pour more coffee on it, but for your cleaning purposes that seems counterproductive.
 Lightly re-wet the spill with a light mist of water, a little at a time and blot with a clean paper towel each time.
 Repeat until clean.
 With dried liquids it will probably be necessary to use the ND Spotter 1& 2 or ProFLECK spray or a mild PH neutral cleaner to remove all traces of the spill.